sirkapil/nehu/pages/birthday.md

 ### Hey Nehu,

-It's 15th feb, Wooho, If you're still sleeping then just wake up as it's your birthday.🎺
+It's 15th feb, Wooho, If you're still sleeping then you must wake up as it's your birthday.🎺

 ![photo](../uploads/user/birthday-no.jpg)